ZgTong/IssueCreatingBoard/README.md

 ---

-# Sitemate Quiz Setup
+# Issue Creating Board Setup

-Please follow these steps to set up and run the SitemateQuiz project.
+Please follow these steps to set up and run the Issue Creating Board project.

 ## Prerequisites